 The use of play and creative arts therapies for children with these issues is well developed in the UK and the USA.
 In many settings such as schools, social services and hospitals, play therapy is well established.
 There is a substantial body of research which shows that overall 70% of children with these problems show a positive change after receiving play and creative arts therapies.
 It has also been demonstrated that children from all countries benefit including Asia and Africa provided that the Western model is culturally adapted.

 Because all parents are concerned about their children’s future there is the danger of untrained, uncertified, unsupervised practitioners exploiting families.
-It isn’t just about sitting alongside helping a child to play or claiming to be a “Play Therpist” after reading a book on the subject.
+It isn’t just about sitting alongside helping a child to play and claiming to be a “Play Therapist” after reading a book on the subject.
 Some children will become damaged by unsafe practice.

 There has been an increasingly urgent need for a professional body in Hong Kong to set standards of practice and training for safe practice and also to provide a supporting infrastructure.
 This has now been set up as Play Therapy Hong Kong, a not for profit organisation.